-Note: Please ensure that your debit card daily and transaction limits are sufficiently large enough to pay the tuition and non-instructional fees.
-Please contact your financial institution directly for any inquiries or changes to your daily and transaction limits.

-Note: The University accepts Credit Card Cheques for tuition payment.
-Please contact your credit card provider for further details on credit card cheque interest rates, as these cheques may be considered a cash advance.
+- (1) Please ensure that your debit card daily and transaction limits are sufficiently large enough to pay the tuition and Non-Instructional fees.
+Please contact your financial institution directly for any inquiries or changes to your daily and transaction limits. - (2) The University accepts Credit Card Cheques for tuition payment.
+Please contact your credit card provider for further details on credit card cheque interest rates, as these cheques may be considered a cash advance. - e.

-d.
 Mail

-Tuition and non-instructional fees may be paid by campus mail by depositing a cheque with the student ID number noted on it, in the special drop box, available one week before the payment deadline date, on the main floor of the Administration Building.
-After hours, students can use the campus mailbox located at 114 Street and 89 Avenue.
+Tuition and Non-Instructional fees may be paid by campus mail by depositing a cheque with the student ID number noted on it, in the special drop box, available one week before the payment deadline date, on the main floor of the Administration Building.